webtrails/woocommerce2vuestorefront/README.md

 Please execute indexers one by one with:
 1. attributes: `nodejs cli.js attributes`
 2. categories: `nodejs cli.js categories`
+3. tags: `nodejs cli.js tags`
-3. products: `nodejs cli.js products`
+4. products: `nodejs cli.js products`

 and that's it.